rahulshah63/A380-Modeling--A-Computer-Graphics-Project/README.md

 ### Building Instructions

-Run main.py after pip installing the above libraries.
+#### Run main.py after pip installing the above libraries.
+#### Use WASDEQ keys to move the plane in front, left, back, right, up and down.
+#### Use the UpDown and LeftRight  to rotate the cockpit look directin.

 ---